owncloud/ocis/ocis/development/debugging.md

 > Error while sharing.
 > error sending a grpc stat request

-This popped up when I tried to add `marie` as a collaborator in phoenix.
+This popped up when I tried to add `marie` as a collaborator in ownCloud Web.
 That triggers a request to the server which I copied as curl.
 We can strip a lot of headers and the gist of it is:

 ```console
 # curl 'https://localhost:9200/ocs/v1.php/apps/files_sharing/api/v1/shares' -d 'shareType=0&shareWith=marie&path=%2FNeuer+Ordner&permissions=1' -u einstein:relativity -k -v | xmllint -format -